phatak-dev/blog/_posts/2015-02-26-introduction-to-spark.md

 ---
 layout: post
-title: "Introduction to Apache Spark " date : 2015-02-26
+title: "Introduction to Apache Spark - Meetup video" date : 2015-02-26
-categories: spark
+categories: spark talks
 ---
 The below video is a recording of my talk on *Introduction to Apache Spark* in recent spark meetup.
 Find the slides on [slideshare](http://www.slideshare.net/datamantra/introduction-to-apache-spark-45062010).